 I'll admit it.
 I just can't stand to see an old machine thrown away.
 I've always looked at old sewing machines like a Charlie Brown Christmas tree, "All it needs is a little love."
 And that is most likely my undoing.
 Several weeks ago, I found myself at the Legal Adult's apartment.
-One of the Sweet Thing's had moved out, (Should I call them "Thing 1" and "Thing 2" to keep them straight?) and I noticed a sewing cabinet.
+One of the Sweet Thing's had moved out, (Should I call them "Thing 1" and "Thing 2" to keep them straight?) and I noticed a sewing cabinet."Did she leave her sewing machine behind?"

 "No, my friend thought I could use it as a nightstand since I don't have one." he replied.
 Upon inspection, I found it did contain a sewing machine!